-The Company has elected to account for short-term leases using the practical expedients.
+The Company has elected to account for short-term leases and leases of low-value assets using the practical expedients.
 Instead of recognizing a right-of-use asset and lease liability, the payments in relation to these are recognized as an expense in profit or loss on a straight-line basis over the lease term.

-2.10 Impairment of Non-financial Assets
+2.7 Impairment of Non-financial Assets